hashicorp/go-metrics/README.md

 The `metrics` package makes use of a `MetricSink` interface to support delivery to any type of backend.
 Currently the following sinks are provided:

-* StatsiteSink : Sinks to a statsite instance
+* StatsiteSink : Sinks to a statsite instance (TCP)
+* StatsdSink: Sinks to a statsd / statsite instance (UDP)
 * InmemSink : Provides in-memory aggregation, can be used to export stats
 * FanoutSink : Sinks to multiple sinks.
 Enables writing to multiple statsite instances for example.
 * BlackholeSink : Sinks to nowhere